j2machado/obi-learndash-redirect/README.md

 Features:
 -----------
+- Course: Redirect users to the URL in the Button URL value stored on your Course settings.
-- Redirect users to the URL in the Button URL value stored on your course settings.
+- Group: Redirect users to the URL in the Button URL value stored on your Group settings.

 Requirements